 Open Theism is an attempt to explain how God knows the future.
-And they do this by denying that God has exhaustive knowledge of the future.
+And its proponents do this by denying that God has exhaustive knowledge of the future.
 In Open Theism, God cannot know the choices humans will make prior to the making of those choices.
 If he did know them, then the people really didn’t make a real choice.
-In other words, the future can only be known if it is pre-determined.
+In other words, the future can only be known if it is predetermined.
 And that is not compatible with human free will.
 So, while God can know some of what will happen in the future, he can know nothing that humans impact.

 This brings up some rather interesting, and damning ideas.
 If God does not know the future, it is possible for him to make a mistake, directing me to do something that doesn’t work out as expected.
 God may need to back up and try again sometimes.
 It also makes it hard for me to trust him for my future.
-Afterall, if he doesn’t know what is coming, how can he be an adequate guide for my life.
+After all, if he doesn’t know what is coming, how can he be an adequate guide for my life?
 He is really just guessing, and while his guesses may be better than mine, they are still just guesses.

 Is the God of the Old Testament also the God of the New Testament?

 In Numbers 31:15-18 you have God instructing Israel to take vengeance on the Midianites because of their attempt to seduce Israel.
-But this vengence did not include virgin girls, who could be taken as slaves or maybe wives.
-In Deuteronomy 20:10-18 instructions are given for going to war against the inhabitants of Canaan, and it is not pretty, including genocide of multiple tribes of people, showing no mercy to them.
+But this vengeance did not include virgin girls, who could be taken as slaves or maybe wives.
+In Deuteronomy 20:10-18, instructions are given for going to war against the inhabitants of Canaan, and it is not pretty, including the genocide of multiple tribes of people, showing no mercy to them.

 Indeed it is the Jewish Bible, but it was also the Bible of Jesus, Paul, and the other New Testament writers.
 And nowhere can we find Jesus or any of the New Testament authors trying to correct the image of God presented in the Old Testament.
-He was their God and they embraced him without reservation.
+He was their God, and they embraced him without reservation.

 But that still does not explain the passages giving instruction for genocide, both for the tribes living in Canaan when Israel entered the land as well as the Amalekites who had attached Israel during their exodus from Egypt.
 Did God actually command the Israelites to do this?
 Or did Israel just do it and then justify it by claiming it is what God wanted them to do?
 If the Bible is inerrant, whether strictly or soteriologically, then we have to admit that the message presented is at least one that God was OK with.

-It could be that the establishment of Israel as a nation was a special time in history and it was necessary to remove these peoples who would corrupt the fledgling nation.
+It could be that the establishment of Israel as a nation was a special time in history, and it was necessary to remove these peoples who would corrupt the fledgling nation.
 There are problems with this approach as well, so it is probably best to just admit ignorance on this question and not get bogged down by it.

 Does God Change His Mind

-There are a number of times in the Bible where God appears to change his mind, including Genesis 6:6 where it says that God regretted making humans.
+There are a number of times in the Bible where God appears to change his mind, including Genesis 6:6, where it says that God regretted making humans.
 Exodus 32:14, where God relents from his plan to destroy Israel after the golden calf incident, is another.
 Did God really change his mind?
 Was Moses actually able to offer God a better alternative than his original plan?

 Moses’ prayer to God concerning Israel did indeed change how God reacted to the golden calf.
 But the omniscient God knew from creation what Moses’ prayer would be and had already taken it into account.
-It appeared like God had changed his mind, but in reality he acted as he had planned from eternity past.
-However, had he foreknow that Moses prayer would be different, his response to Israel would likewise have potentially been different.
+It appeared like God had changed his mind, but in reality, he acted as he had planned from eternity past.
+However, had he foreknow that Moses’ prayer would be different, his response to Israel would likewise have potentially been different.